What Is a Paycheck?

 - Starting date and ending date of the pay period

-- Gross pay: The amount of money the employee was paid before the employer took deductions.
+- Gross pay, which is the amount of money the employee was paid before the employer took deductions

-- Net pay: The amount of money the employee receives after the employer takes out deductions.
+- Net pay, or the amount of money the employee receives after the employer takes out deductions

 - Federal taxes withheld

 - Medicare deduction